Summary

 Directors and Managers

-Promote a culture that values complaints and their effective resolution and ensure this policy and associated procedures are understood and complied with as required.
+Promote a culture that values complaints and their effective resolution and ensure this policy and associated procedures are understood and complied with.

-• Provide regular reports to ELT on issues arising from complaint handling work.
+• Provide regular reports to ELT on issues arising from complaint management.

-• Ensure recommendations arising out of complaint data analysis are discussed with ELT and implemented where appropriate.
+• Ensure recommendations arising out of complaint analysis are discussed with ELT and implemented where appropriate.

 • Recruit, train and empower employees to resolve complaints promptly and in accordance with Service NSW’s policies and procedures.

-• Provide adequate support and direction to key employees responsible for handling complaints.
+• Provide adequate support and direction to key employees responsible for managing complaints.

-• Recognise and reward good complaint handling by employees.
+• Recognise and reward good complaint management by employees.

 • Encourage employees managing complaints to provide suggestions on ways to improve the organisation’s complaint management system.